samuelcardenasg23/proyecto-final-mlds/paper/paper.md

 Antonio, N., de Almeida, A., & Nunes, L. (2017).
 Predicting hotel booking cancellations to decrease uncertainty and increase revenue.
 Tourism & Management Studies, 13(2), 25-39. https://doi.org/10.18089/tms.2017.13203

 Morales, D. R., & Wang, J. (2019).
 Forecasting cancellation rates for services booking by modelling exogenous factors.
-International Journal of Forecasting, 35(1), 307-322. https://doi.org/10.1016/j.ijforecast.2018.03.001
+International Journal of Forecasting, 35(1), 307-322. https://core.ac.uk/download/pdf/288283676.pdf

-Huang, X., Kuijpers, D., & Li, X. (2021).
-Using machine learning techniques to predict hotel booking cancellations: A case study of a major hotel chain.
-International Journal of Hospitality Management, 94, 102861. https://doi.org/10.1016/j.ijhm.2021.102861
+Chatziladas, R. (2021).
+Predicting hotel booking demand and cancellations using machine learning and comparison of feature importance.
+Thesis submitted in partial fulfillment of the requirements for the degree of Master of Science in Data Science & Society, School of Humanities and Digital Sciences, Tilburg University. https://arno.uvt.nl/show.cgi?fid=180514

 Shrestha, A., & Jeong, S. R. (2020).
 Predicting hotel cancellation with class imbalance using SMOTE and random forest.
-Sustainability, 12(19), 8043. https://doi.org/10.3390/su12198043
+Sustainability, 12(19), 8043. https://www.mdpi.com/2227-9717/9/10/1713

 Fernández-Torres, Y., Gutiérrez-Barroso, J., & Lorenzo-Alegría, R. (2019).
 Machine Learning models applied to hotel booking cancellation.
 An opportunity for businesses and research.
 International Journal of Scientific Management and Tourism, 5(1), 3-33.